googlearchive/AndroidChat/README.md

+# **This sample is deprecated.
+For a Firebase v3.x sample see: https://github.com/firebase/quickstart-android**

-# Firebase Chat for Android
+## Firebase Chat for Android

 A simple chat application that built with Firebase on Android.